 With regards to animal tourism, everybody has their own opinion.
 We report, you decide.
 If you do plan to put it on your itinerary, please be sure to research the park before you go.
 At the very least, make sure that the animals are well-looked after and are not drugged or chained at any point.

-As to Tiger Kingdom, we’ll admit that we went with some misgivings after another hotel guest told us that the animals are mistreated, drugged and declawed to keep them in line.
+As to Tiger Kingdom, we’ll admit that we went with some misgivings after another hotel guest (who hadn’t been there) told us that the animals are mistreated, drugged and declawed to keep them in line.
 We kept that in mind while there and watched for telltale signs.
-Honestly, we didn’t see anything like that: The tigers were alert and the youngsters were playful … and by the way, they still have their claws.
+Honestly, we didn’t see anything like that, and judging from how the staff were dealing with the tigers, well, let’s just say they were super-watchful.
+The tigers were alert and the youngsters were playful … and by the way, they still have their claws.

-This just goes to show that no matter where you hear it, you can’t believe everything people say.
-Here’s a link to their page on tiger health.
+This just goes to show that no matter where you hear it, you shouldn’t believe everything people say out-of-hand.
+If you’d like to learn more, here’s the link to their page on tiger health.

 Best time to visit Chiang Mai